onesteinbv/addons-onestein/hr_employee_holidays/README.rst

 =====

-For example, my inheriting this module, this piece of code:
+For example, by inheriting this module, this piece of code:

 .. code-block:: python